Russian cosmonaut hitching ride with SpaceX as part of next space station crew

 The mission, designated Crew-5, marks the fifth full-fledged ISS crew NASA has flown aboard a SpaceX vehicle since the private rocket venture founded by Tesla-owner Musk began sending U.S. astronauts aloft in May 2020.

-The Crew-5 mission is also notable for the inclusion of Anna Kikina, 38, the lone female cosmonaut on active duty for the Russian space agency Roscosmos, and the only Russian yet to fly aboard an American spacecraft amid global tensions over the war in Ukraine.
+The Crew-5 mission is also notable for the inclusion of Anna Kikina, 38, the lone female cosmonaut on active duty for the Russian space agency Roscosmos, making a rare flight aboard an American spacecraft despite U.S.-Russian tensions over the war in Ukraine.
 The last cosmonaut to ride a U.S. rocketship to orbit was in 2002 on a NASA space shuttle.

 FROM RUSSIA WITH LOVE